 - General statements of support.

-- A PDF version of the Vision Statement.
+- A PDF version of the Impact Statement.

 - Other types of unsolicited statements or information in these fields.

-Tab 5: Project Budget
+Tab 6: Project Budget

 Tell us how you plan to spend both the requested Arts Endowment funds, as well as your cost share/matching funds.
+The budget should align with the activities you proposed.
 All items in your budget, whether supported by Arts Endowment funds or your cost share/matching funds, must be reasonable, necessary to accomplish project objectives, allowable in terms of the Arts Endowment's General Terms and Conditions, and adequately documented.
 Your "Total project income" must equal the "Total project costs/expenses."

 Your Project Budget should reflect only those activities and associated costs that will be incurred during the "Period of Performance," i.e., the span of time necessary to plan, execute, and close out your proposed project.
 Any costs incurred before or after those dates will be removed.
-REMINDER: The earliest allowable project start date is January 1, 2021.
+REMINDER: The earliest allowable project start date is January 1, 2022.